-6. Manage your time
+9. Manage your time

 Agree a workable timescale with your contractor.
 Have regular meetings and don’t be afraid to ask lots of questions or query things you don’t understand.
 Ensure all items you are responsible for sourcing arrive when they should.
 Your contractor won’t like waiting, and you could cost yourself time and money if you’re not properly organised.

-7. Keep your budget on track
+10. Keep your budget on track

-Whether you choose to use a project manager or run the project yourself, it is import that once you start, you keep changes to a minimum to avoid extra costs.
+Whether you choose to use a project manager or run the project yourself, it is important that once you start, you keep changes to a minimum to avoid extra costs.
 Put a figure against building work, plumbing, electrics, furniture and appliances etc., and keep a running tally so you can stay on track and don’t run out of money before the job is finished.
 Build in a contingency of around 10 per cent in case of unforeseen additional costs.

 If you are renovating your forever home, then it is probably worth going for a higher spec on both your external and internal furnishings to add longevity.
 However, if you are on a budget or are making improvements for a faster sale, there are ways to get a quality finish without spending a fortune.
 Shop around.
 Keep an eye out for auctions, and architectural salvage yards.